koskath/arete2/course_content/ML/md_files/Lecture12/lecture_12_slide_24_hyper-parameter-optimization-techniques.md

 # Slide 24 of Lecture 12 contains information about the Hyper-parameter Optimization Techniques.

-• Random search (RS): like GS.
-• Randomly selects a pre-defined number of samples between upper and lower bounds as candidate hyper-parameter values, and then trains these candidates until defined budget is exhausted.
-• With a limited budget, RS can explore a larger search space than GS.
-• Problem: unnecessary function evaluations since it does not exploit previously well- performing regions.
-• Gradient-based optimization: traditional technique.
-• After randomly selecting a data point, it moves towards opposite direction of largest gradient to locate next data point.
-• Local optimum can be reached after convergence.
-• Gradient-based algorithms have a fast convergence speed to reach local optimum.
-• Can use to optimize learning rate in neural networks (NN).
-Yang, Li, and Abdallah Shami.
-"On hyperparameter optimization of machine learning algorithms: Theory and practice."Neurocomputing415 (2020): 295-316.
+Random search mirrors grid search in spirit but randomly samples a predefined number of configurations within the bounds and trains them until the budget is exhausted; with the same budget, it typically covers a larger portion of the search space than grid search, though it still wastes evaluations because it does not concentrate on promising regions.
+Traditional gradient-based optimization begins from a random point and iteratively moves opposite the gradient to locate a local optimum, converging quickly once the objective behaves smoothly; this approach can even tune hyperparameters such as the learning rate in neural networks.